miha-stopar/crypto-notes/zkp.md

 The second technique is based on a novel protocol which will be here denoted by sigma_psi_plus.
 It yields so called proofs of knowledge in the auxiliary string model, which was introduced by Damgard [2].
 The key idea is that an auxiliary string with a prescribed probability distribution is available to the prover and the verifier.
 The sigma_psi_plus protocol yields zero-knowledge proofs of knowledge in the auxiliary string model for any exponentiation homomorphism (thus also in hidden order groups).
 The resulting proofs of knowledge are very efficient when |image(psi_E)| contains only large prime factors.
 However, the setup protocol is rather inefficient (but in many cases the cost of the setup protocol does not matter).

-The third techniqu is using sigma_psi_plus-WS protocol, which is a variant of the sigma_psi_plus protocol that removes the setup protocol and the associated cost.
+The third technique is using sigma_psi_plus-WS protocol, which is a variant of the sigma_psi_plus protocol that removes the setup protocol and the associated cost.
 The sigma_psi_plus-WS protocol is a zero-knolwedge proofs of knowledge in random oracle model.

 # Sigma_psi protocols